(A Repeat from 2012, and yes, another Scrooge story!)

 One of my favorite scenes comes at the end of the movie.
 Ebeneezer, with a heart that has opened up to the Christ-child of Christmas, sits at his desk waiting for his clerk Bob Cratchit to come in for the morning.
-He plans to pretend to be angry but is going to raise his salary and offer to help him raise his family as well.
+He plans to pretend to be angry but is going to raise Bob's salary and offer to help him raise his family as well.
 He is giddy with delightful anticipation.

 I once had the same exact feeling.